viennawagner/student-webdev-labs/reflection.md

 It always helps to have more practice, but there comes a point where that's no longer lab exercises, so this was fine.

+### Flex

+Note: Again, completed week 8

+I did this basically on my own, but checked my answers with the video largely because I was unclear on what actually constituted as completing the exercise.

+This was reasonably helpful for understanding flex, though at this point I think I have a decent grasp on it already.
+It would have been very helpful if I had done it on time, however.

+I was a little unclear on what the assignment was actually asking of me, but the content has all been explained nicely in class.
+These exercises I think were pretty sufficient for the content as well.